Shandy, my first Labrador

 The Match is Important

 While we had a German Shepherd for a while growing up, he was more my parents’ dog than mine and wasn’t around during my childhood years.
-We got an Irish Setter and Siberian Husky later, but I was already getting busy with school activities.
+We got an Irish Setter and Siberian Husky as well.
 While my parents always believed in getting purebreds, they failed to understand how different each breed can be, which is why they broke my heart by swearing off getting dogs after the Husky.

 He was a little too smart for his own good and liked to escape the yard.
 He could open gates, scale walls, and was often found rounding up the horses down the road at a neighbor’s farm.
 He was hard to contain and while he was a wonderful dog, his antics made it hard to not be frustrated with him.